ibm-cloud-docs/account/rg-access.md

 # Giving access to resources in resource groups
 {: #rgs_manage_access}

-With {{site.data.keyword.Bluemix_notm}} IAM, you have the flexibility to provide fine-grained user access to the resources and resource groups in your account.
+With {{site.data.keyword.cloud_notm}} IAM, you have the flexibility to provide fine-grained user access to the resources and resource groups in your account.
 {: shortdesc}

 You can assign the following types of access policies for users to work with resources in resource groups: